 Hepatitis C is a liver disease caused by an infection with the hepatitis C virus.
 The liver becomes inflamed and swollen and stops working as it should.
 Hepatitis C is a serious disease because the liver is needed to remove toxins that build up in the blood.
 Hepatitis C can destroy the liver and cause cirrhosis and death.
 It is the main cause of liver transplants in the world.

-After being infected with the hepatitis C virus, 55%-85% of people will develop a chronic, long-term, infection.
-Once chronic hepatitis C infection develops, 70% of people develop chronic liver disease -- but less than 5% of these people die from the infection.
+After being infected with the hepatitis C virus, 75%-85% of people will develop a chronic, long-term, infection.
+Once chronic hepatitis C infection develops, 80% of people will develop chronic liver disease.

-Close to 2% of Americans have been infected with the hepatitis C virus, with 2.7 million having a chronic infection.
+Each year, about 22,000 Americans become infected with the hepatitis C virus.
+About 3.2 million Americans have a chronic infection.
 The hepatitis C virus is one of the most common causes of long-lasting liver disease in the U.S.

 There are several ways to get infected with hepatitis C, including: